 The Mod Hall concept combines the continuing needs of universities to provide additional housing for their students with current student housing trends and the benefits of modular construction.
 By constructing unit modules off-site while simultaneously completing on-site construction, the modular student housing process can save both time and money.
 Universities can serve their growing student populations while keeping construction costs low.

 Source: RealPage Data Analytics

 Unlike the dull dorm rooms of the mid-20th century, contemporary student housing design is increasingly high-quality, tech-oriented, and anticipatory of the ever-changing needs of students, parents, and universities alike.
-Recent student housing design trends include suite-style units, living-learning environments, high-quality activity and study spaces, digital mail rooms, and social hallways.
-Modular construction has a strong potential to make these designs easier, faster, and cheaper to build.
+Recent student housing design trends include suite-style units, living-learning environments, high-quality activity and study spaces, and social hallways.
+Modular construction has a strong potential to make these design elements easier, faster, and more cost effective to build.

 Because modular homes must be transported from factories to project sites, modules are subject to size restrictions set forth by the jurisdictions they are transported within.
 Limitations are mostly based upon the distances, highways, and bridges modules are transported across, the time of day they are transported, and their carrier truck’s capacity.
 Moreover, every state holds modular buildings accountable to building codes that ensure modules will be sturdy enough to transport.
 For more information on transporting modular homes, visit your locality’s Department of Transportation.